vanessa-wiedeman-cs/Trivia-Game/README.md

 # Trivia-Game
-In this assignment, You'll create a Trivia game using JavaScript for the logic and jQuery to manipulate HTML.
+Create a Trivia game using JavaScript for the logic and jQuery to manipulate HTML.
+Project link: https://vanessa-wiedeman-cs.github.io/Trivia-Game/ (Pokemon Themed for as it's one of my hobbies!)

 # Goals of Project
 <pre>
--Start button/Start Over button (can't reload page) -Use Timers on each question in game
+-Start button/Start Over button (can't reload page) -Uses Timers on each question in game
--Show a gif if correct/wrong answer is chosen
+-Shows a gif if correct/wrong answer is chosen
--Skip to next question if time runs out
+-Skips to next question if time runs out
 -Display results to the page (correct/wrong/unanswered) -Style page as you want
 </pre>